 The nice guy syndrome makes it hard for one to let others do stuff for them and instead focuses on always doing things for other people.
 To shed off this person, you need to start asking people to do things for you too.
 This can be hard in the beginning.
 So, consider starting with small things like asking your partner or colleague to grab you a coffee and work your way up.

 This is one of the most powerful things you can do when healing from the nice guy syndrome.
 You need to learn to say no to effect change.
 Start by saying no to your best friends and family when you do not feel like doing what they want you to do.
 Also, do not apologize for saying no to things and people.

-In every story, the nice guy always ends up a lonely old man.
+In every story, the nice guy always ends up a lonely old man, seeking validation but not getting it.
 He loses everything, his personal relationships, and even his nice guy label.
 The best way to avoid being the nice guy who always finishes last is to shed off the nice guy persona.

 Men’s Group is a men-only support group that helps men put in the work to become good men without being nice guys.
 Joining Mensgroup is the best way to overcome the nice guy syndrome and live a truly fulfilling life.